genneko/website-source/content/playing-with-bsd/storage/mounting-from-zfs-failed.md

 ```

 The disk was apparently being used for a ZFS mirrored pool on other system.
-The poolname 'zroot' indicates it was the standard ZFS root disk layout with 3 partitions of type freebsd-boot, freebsd-swap and freebsd-zfs (or 2 partitions of freebsd-boot and freebsd-zfs).
+The poolname 'zroot' indicates it has a standard ZFS root disk layout with 3 partitions of type freebsd-boot, freebsd-swap and freebsd-zfs, or 2 partitions of freebsd-boot and freebsd-zfs.
 The pool might be in a ZFS partition at the end of the disk and the partitions might be aligned with 1M boundary.

-If my guesses are correct, the end of the UFS partition was on the same place as the ZFS partition which it replaced.
+If my guesses are correct, the end of the UFS partition is on the same place as the former ZFS partition which it replaced.
-There's no wonder if one of four ZFS labels were intact after being reused as a UFS partition.
+So there's no wonder if one of four ZFS labels were intact after being reused as a UFS partition.

 ## Lesson Learned
-Before reusing a disk, run ``zpool labelclear`` on a whole disk and each partition.
+Before reusing a disk on FreeBSD systems, run ``zpool labelclear`` on a whole disk and each partition.
 ```
 zpool labelclear -f da4
 zpool labelclear -f da4p1